divyanshu1810/codify/README.md

 5. Copy your **Client ID**
 6. Generate a new **Client Secret** and copy it

+**Note**: The app will request access to both public and private repositories to provide comprehensive statistics.

 ### 3. Configure Environment Variables

 Copy the `.env.example` file to `.env.local`: